Nursing home costs in 2021

 Average costs by state and room type

-Common services include custodial care (bathing and feeding), specialized medical care and housekeeping.
+Nursing homes are senior living facilities that offer a high level of care and security.
+They provide 24/7 monitoring and support, including trained staff, emergency response systems and room and board.
+Common support services include personal care (like bathing and feeding) and specialized medical care.
 Nursing homes may also offer entertainment and social activities like live music, movie nights and field trips.
-Because of all the services they provide, they also come at a high cost.
+Because of all these services and amenities, nursing home stays also come at a high cost.

 How much does a nursing home cost?

 Nursing home costs generally depend on the length of the resident’s stay, the services provided and the type of facility in question.
 The table below outlines the average costs of nursing home stays for older Americans, according to Genworth’s 2020 Cost of Care Survey.

 Not all states have the same costs for nursing home care.
 While the national median cost for nursing home care is between $7,500 and $9,000 per month, your cost will depend on whether or not you want a private room and where you’re looking.

 - Private rooms are about $1,000 per month more expensive than shared rooms.

 - Average monthly nursing home costs range from about $5,000 a month in Texas to more than $37,000 a month in Alaska.

 This chart, put together using Genworth’s 2020 Cost of Care Survey, outlines the average costs by state for semiprivate rooms, sorted from highest to lowest.